ritesh83/ember-cli-wizard/README.md

         {'step_id': '2', 'header_label': '2.
 Second Step'},
         {'step_id': '3', 'header_label': '3.
 Third Step'}
     ]

+The 'stepId' attribute value of each step needs to be match the 'step_id' value in the 'wizardData'.

 ### Options

 | Name              | Default | Description                        |